The-Memechanic/RRT_FS/README.md

 ## The Executable

-Running the executable will open a window displaying the environment including the track, and the start and goal points.
+Running the executable will open a window displaying the environment including the track, the start point and the finish line rectangle.

-The RRT* algorithm will then begin to search for a path from the start point to the goal point.
+The RRT* algorithm will then begin to search for a path from the start point until it reaches the rectangle from the opposite side.
 The path tree will be displayed in real-time in white, and whenever a new path is found, it will be displayed in red.

-The algorithm will continuously run until the window is closed or the execution is stopped.
-The algorithm will also frequently print out the current path length and the number of iterations to the terminal
+The algorithm will continuously run until a certain number of iterations after the first path is found.
+The algorithm will also frequently print out the current path length and the number of iterations to the terminal.